-Human rights are rights and freedoms, which stem from the idea of human dignity and that every person globally is entitled to a certain minimum level of rights – human rights – simply because of being human.
+Human rights are rights and freedoms, founded on human dignity and the idea that every person globally is entitled to guaranteed basic rights simply because of being human.

-There are various different human rights, and the rights and freedoms are often divided into two categories: civil and political rights and social, economic and cultural rights.
+The various different human rights are often divided into two categories: civil and political rights on one side and social, economic and cultural rights on the other.

-Civil and political rights relate to issues such as the freedom of expression, religion and assembly, as well as the right to life and freedom from torture and ill-treatment, whereas social, economic and cultural rights, include, for instance, the right to health, work and education.
-All human rights are however linked – indivisible and interdependent – since the fulfilment of any one right depends on the fulfilment of the others.
+Civil and political rights concern issues such as freedom of expression, religion and assembly, as well as the right to life and freedom from torture and ill-treatment.
+Social, economic and cultural rights on the other hand, include, for instance, the right to health, work and education.
+However, all human rights are interlinked, indivisible and interdependent – as the fulfilment of any one right depends on the fulfilment of the others.

-There are also rights that focus on specific groups of people, such as children’s rights and women’s rights.
+Some rights are more specialised and focus on specific groups of people, such as children’s rights and women’s rights.

 What are human rights to you?

 “Human rights are entitlements that every person has just because of being human.
 You deserve food, you deserve clothes, and you deserve a house – those are examples of things that should be human rights.”
 Mumbi Maina-Murimi, Programme Associate

 “People need human rights in order to enjoy a dignified life.
 Human rights are universal but also acknowledge differences among people.”
 Sri Aryani, Programme Officer